 Skip to main content

-Floppy Brim Hat
+The Importance of Gauge in a Floppy Brim Hat

 You may remember from a few posts back, I treated myself to a copy of "Knitting in No Time by Melody Griffiths.
 I bought it because I liked the look of the wrap on the cover and wanted to have a go at knitting it.
-As I hadn't really knitted anything before, I thought that I should practice on smaller projects first.
+As I hadn't really knitted anything large before, I thought that I should practice on smaller projects first.
 So, this is how I got on with the Floppy Brim Hat on page 34.

-The pattern uses 339 Metres of Rowan Yorkshire Tweed DK (double knitting) in Revel, which is a deep purple, pure new wool.
-Its knitted using 3.5mm (US size 3) needles.
-I have neither.
-The wool is discontinued and the local wool shop didn’t have the needles.
 Not one to let a small matter of lack of material stand in my way, I deviated from the pattern a smidgen.
 I used some unbranded acrylic DK yarn in a lovely shade of lavender on 4mm (US size 6) needles.
 Did I do a gauge swatch?
 Now, don’t be silly, of course I didn’t.

 The brim of the hat is knitted first.
 It is worked in two full rows followed by two partial rows, followed by two full rows and so on.
 The partial rows are where you only knit so many stitches then turn the knitting around and stitch back to the start.
 This gives a fan effect.